simplyedwin/tgc-codeinstitute-project-4/README.md

     1) Facebook Icon - to open a new browser tab to the Code Institute Facebook page
     2) About Us Link - to display the "about-us" page
     3) Instgram Icon - to open a new browser tab to the Code Institute Instgram page
-    4) Youtuube Icon - to open a new browser tab to the Code Institute Youtube page
+    4) Youtube Icon - to open a new browser tab to the Code Institute Youtube page
  <br/>

  <p align="center">